blubware/group-lock-breaker/README.md

-# group-lock-breaker
-Break's most group lockers, if it doesn't see README
+# If the locker doesn't break, remove lines 29-34